 Steamed and served in small bamboo baskets, soup dumplings are popular in New York City’s myriad Chinatown Shanghainese restaurants.
-Of all the Chinese dishes in all the Chinese restaurants of New York’s three Chinatown hubs—in lower Manhattan, the oldest one (dating roughly to the mid-19th century), Flushing (Queens), and Sunset Park (Brooklyn)—this is the most New York of them all.
+Of all the Chinese dishes in all the Chinese restaurants of New York’s three biggest Chinatown hubs—in lower Manhattan, the oldest one (dating roughly to the mid-19th century), Flushing (Queens), and Sunset Park (Brooklyn)—this is the most New York of them all.

 Good to know: Robert Zimmerman famously drew a cartoon on the subject, but it is worth noting the proper way to eat these things.
 Using the provided tongs or your chopsticks, first transfer the dumpling to your spoon.
 Then gently nibble a hole in the skin, through which the broth can safely trickle out—if you go too big, it’ll flood out and burn your mouth.
 (Worse, you could lose some of the soup.)
 Slurp some broth out, add a little black vinegar or chili sauce if you wish, then go in for a bite—or take the whole thing if it’s small.
 An alternative to nibbling is to use your chopstick to poke a little hole in the dumpling.

-When: Daily, 11am-11pm
+When: Daily, 11am-10pm

-Alternatively: Right down the street, we also really like the soup dumplings like Shanghai Asian Manor (21 Mott St., at Mosco St., map)—see pic here—while Shanghai Café (100 Mott St., betw.
-Canal & Hester Sts., map) has earned top marks (for Manhattan’s Chinatown) among the Serious Eats crew and others.
+Alternatively: Right down the street, we also really like the soup dumplings like Shanghai Asian Manor (21 Mott St., at Mosco St., map)—see pic here—while Supreme, formerly Shanghai Café (100 Mott St., betw.
+Canal & Hester Sts., map), has earned top marks (for Manhattan’s Chinatown) among the Serious Eats crew and others.
 Elsewhere in Manhattan, there are great soup dumplings to be found in the East Village at The Bao (212-388-9238; 13 St. Mark's Place, betw.
 2nd & 3rd Aves., map); get the pork ones, and save room for the chocolate dessert variety.
-In Flushing, Queens, we like Nan Xiang Dumpling House (38-12 Prince St., map), but hear from a trusted source that the pork-and-crab specimens at Kung Fu Xiao Long Bao (59-16 Main St., map), the original outpost of the EV's The Bao, are superior (as well as those at Diverse Dim Sum, inside Flushing Mall (133-31 39th Ave., map), which is much easier to access from the 7 train).
-Finally, you can’t talk soup dumplings without mentioning Joe’s Shanghai (9 Pell St., betw.
-Doyers St. & Bowery, map), the restaurant responsible for making New Yorkers crazy for the things beginning in the mid-1990s.
-If you don’t like the idea of competing for space with a mob of tourists, though, you might consider trekking out to Joe’s Queens branch (136-21 37th Ave., Flushing, map).

 ©2023 Eat Your World, LLC - All Rights Reserved